Institute of Oriental Studies of the Russian Academy of Sciences: History

-The institute founded the Oriental University (www.orun.ru), which trains experts in regional studies and orientalists for scientific and teaching work, public service, to work at international organizations and commercial enterprises, etc. The programs of training, textbooks and original methods have been worked out by the scholars of the Institute of Oriental Studies.
+The institute founded the Oriental University (www.orun.ru), which trains people in regional studies and orientalists for scientific and teaching work, public service, to work at international organizations and commercial enterprises, etc.

 Internet journal New Eastern Outlook

 According to its website, this journal primarily focuses on the region from "Japan and the remote coasts of Africa" but also examines events elsewhere "as they relate to the Orient."
 In 2019, Kevin Poulsen in The Daily Beast accused it of being a source of Russian propaganda and fake news.

 In 2017, Politico published the titles of some article appearing in New Eastern Outlook: